-- a drug candidate may not prove to be efficacious; - · patients may die or suffer other adverse effects for reasons that may or may not be related to the drug candidate being tested; - the results may not confirm the positive results of earlier trials; and - the results may not meet the level of statistical significance required by the FDA or other regulatory agencies.
+- a drug candidate may not prove to be efficacious; - patients may die or suffer other adverse effects for reasons that may or may not be related to the drug candidate being tested; - the results may not confirm the positive results of earlier trials; and

+• the results may not meet the level of statistical significance required by the U.S. Food and Drug Administration, or FDA, or other regulatory agencies.